 Ramis is survived by his wife, Erica; two sons Julian and Daniel; daughter Violet; and two grandchildren.

-"May he now get the answers he was always seeking," Dan Akroid said.
+"May he now get the answers he was always seeking," Dan Aykroyd said.